flow-php/flow/docs/components/libs/parquet.md

 Row Group Size defines pretty much how much data writer (but also reader) will need to keep in memory before flushing it to the file.
 Row group size check interval, defines how often writer will check if row group size limit is reached.
 If you set this value too high, writer might exceed row group size limit.

 By default tools like Spark or Hive are using 128-512Mb as a row group size.
 Which is great for big data, and quick processing in memory but not so great for PHP.

 For example, if you need to paginate over file with 1Gb of data, and you set row group size to 512Mb, you will need to keep at least 512Mb of data in memory at once.

 A Much better approach is to reduce the row group size to something closer to 1Mb, and row grpu size check interval to what your default page size should be - like for example 100 or 500 (that obviously depends on your data)

 This way you will keep memory usage low, and you will be able to paginate over big files without any issues.
 But it will take a bit longer to write into those files since writter will need to flush and calculate staticists more frequently.

 Unfortunately, there is no one size fits all solution here.
 You will need to play a bit with those values to find the best one for your use case.

 ## Compressions

 Parquet supports several compression algorithms.

- - `BROTLI` - not yet supported
+ - `BROTLI` - supported if [Brotli Extension](https://github.com/kjdev/php-ext-brotli) is installed
  - `GZIP` - supported out of the box
- - `LZ4` - not yet supported
+ - `LZ4` - supported if [LZ4 Extension](https://github.com/kjdev/php-ext-lz4) is installed
- - `LZ4_RAW` - not yet supported
+ - `LZ4_RAW` - supported if [LZ4 Extension](https://github.com/kjdev/php-ext-lz4) is installed
  - `LZO`  - not yet supported
  - `SNAPPY` - supported - it's recommended to install [Snappy Extension](https://github.com/kjdev/php-ext-snappy) - otherwise php implementation is used that is much slower than extension
  - `UNCOMPRESSED` - supported out of the box
- - `ZSTD` - not yet supported
+ - `ZSTD` - supported if [ZSTD Extension](https://github.com/kjdev/php-ext-zstd) is installed

 Obviously, compression is a trade-off between speed and size.
 If you want to achieve the best compression, you should use `GZIP` or `SNAPPY` which is a default compression algorithm.